Best phone gimbals iMore 2021

 The FeiyuTech Vimble 2S is perfect for anyone who could benefit from a little extra reach.
 Shooting selfies, action high above eye level, or motion slightly out of arm's reach is possible with this lightweight gimbal that extends to 18 centimeters.
 The Vimble 2 can do movies vertically or horizontally, as well as face and object-tracking.
 And 3-axis stabilizers give anyone steady hands when they're on the move.

 Controlling the Vimble 2 is as simple as pushing buttons on the handle, and that's why it made our list as one of the best phone gimbals.
 A joystick gives you total control, in addition to a Bluetooth shutter button, trigger button, and focus key.
-Tilting, rolling, and panning is silent and work beautifully.
+Tilting, rolling, and panning are silent and work beautifully.

 Built-in filters are fun to use with the Vimble 2, and your work is editable with the free app.
 The only drawback is the battery life, which lasts a tad under 5 hours.
 If you don't mind that, the Vimble 2 is the ideal piece of photo gear for any phone owner.